-One of the tell tale signs of tennis elbow is soreness.
+One of the tell tale signs of tennis elbow is soreness, especially on the outside of your elbow/upper forearm region.
 It doesn’t matter if you play tennis, you could have gotten it from the most innocent of activities such as: using power tools, gardening, shoveling, knitting, playing baseball, using knives, painting, etc…

-What all of the above have in common is that it’s the amount of force involved that causes your tennis elbow injury, it’s the actual motion and repetitiveness of it.
+What all of the above activities that cause tennis elbow have in common is that it’s not the amount of force involved that causes your tennis elbow injury, it’s the actual motion and repetitiveness of it.
 If you constantly have to hold an object in your hand and perform repetitive movements where you have to extend your wrist – this is how tennis elbow develops.

 For some people, you may have just noticed that your elbow is sore, not everyday, but every other day.
 Perhaps the dull pain comes and goes.
-This is usually the early stages of tennis elbow but unless you identify what it is that is causing your injury, you can bet that your pain and suffering will only get worse.
+This is usually the early stages of tennis elbow, also known as the acute stage.
+But unless you identify which movement specifically it is that is causing your injury, you can bet that your pain and suffering will only get worse.

-Having a sore elbow will be the least of your worries if you continue to ignore this symptom because your elbow pain can get so bad that you won’t even be able to open the lid on a jar or grip the handle to open your fridge without experiencing excruciating pain.
+Having a painful elbow will be the least of your worries if you continue to ignore your symptom because your elbow pain can get so bad that you won’t even be able to open the lid on a jar or grip the handle to open your fridge without experiencing excruciating pain.

 It is not uncommon for many sufferers to become dependant on others to help with tasks around the house or have to consider taking time away from work without pay due to their injury.
 And I’m sure you don’t want that to happen to you.
 Am I right?